 - Teaching, Elementary

 - Teaching, High School

 - Teaching, Kindergarten and Preschool

 The education required to become a preschool teacher varies widely, according to state and employer standards.
 Requirements can range from a high school diploma to a bachelor's degree in early childhood education or child development.
 Another factor is the source of funding for the preschool program.
 For example, all teachers in the federally funded Head Start program were required to earn at least an associate degree and meet other federal teaching requisites.

 Some states require licensure for pre-k teachers who teach in public schools while others do not.
 For the states that require licensure, some require a minimum of an associate's degree in early childhood education, while others require a bachelor's degree.
 Private schools usually do not require licensure.
 The most common credential for pre-k teachers is the Child Development Associate (CDA), administered by the Council for Professional Recognition (www.cdacouncil.org).
 A CDA requires both early childhood education courses and experience working with children.

-According to the U.S. Bureau of Labor Statistics (BLS) jobs for pre-k teachers should grow at a rate of 7% from 2014 through 2024, which is about the same speed as most occupations (www.bls.org).
+According to the U.S. Bureau of Labor Statistics (BLS) jobs for pre-k teachers should grow by 7% from 2014 through 2024, which is about as fast as average when compared to all occupations (www.bls.org).
 Job prospects are excellent because of the significance of early childhood education for overall development.

 A pre-k teacher may advance in his or her profession by becoming an assistant teacher first, a teacher next, then lead teacher and finally, director of the center.
 Preschool teachers with a bachelor's degree may also be qualified to teach kindergarten through third grade.
 Teaching higher grades often means an increase in pay.